PJM Glossary

 Substation

-A substation changes energy from one amount of voltage to another, often in the direction of a higher voltage to a lower voltage.
+Changes energy from one amount of voltage to another, often in the direction of a higher voltage to a lower voltage.
 A high-voltage transmission line will connect to a substation to move electricity into a low-voltage distribution system on its way to consumers.

 Summer Peaking Zone